iLizano87/iLizano87/README.md

 - 👋 Hi, I’m @iLizano87
 - 👀 I’m interested in technology!
-- 🌱 I’m currently learning of everything!
+- 🌱 I’m currently learning about everything!
 - 📫 How to reach me: ivanlizanomartin@gmail.com